CianMurphy/ciangene/README.md

 		Creates a large matrix of phenotypes, grouped by names basically.

+* check_tk_residuals.sh

+		Checks how much variance TK explains for all phenos (A).
+Creates new pheno files, using residuals from (A) as phenos.

 * LDAK/run_ldak_on_all_phenos.sh

 		gene tests - all UCLex phenos, with and without kinship